 Drawing on long experience of community work and a range of skills, Social Echo offers a series of enabling services to social traders and other community organisations that help them bring together stakeholders to set up a social trading ecosystem.

 We help social businesses identify opportunities for return on investment, for example by reducing the costs of government services, then help them to fund growth by grants, loans, or stakeitbacks (crowdfunding with a return).
-This helps your social traders grow their operations to make more of a difference.

 The fen edge settlement is home to an innovative community development programme led by volunteers that has worked with residents and businesses to create measurable and memorable social impact.